 Ayurvedic tonics and powders for liver strengthening and blood purification also provide benefit in this condition.

-Ayurvedic rasayana preparations for boosting iron level, increasing the bodily immune function and to nourish body tissues including bone tissues is a well-regarded method in ayurvedic therapy because ayurveda believes hair and nail as the bi-products of bone tissue formation.
+Ayurvedic rasayana preparations for boosting iron level, increasing the bodily immune function and to nourish body tissues including bone tissues is a well-regarded method in ayurvedic therapy because ayurveda believes hair and nail as the bi-products or extensions of bone tissue formation.

 Panchakarma as an alopecia treatment